Summit Learning Teacher Residency

 About Our Program

-The Summit Learning Teacher Residency is a one-year teacher preparation program during which you are student teaching in a Summit classroom while also completing credentialing coursework leading to a California Single Subject Preliminary Teaching Credential.
+The Summit Learning Teacher Residency is a one-year teacher preparation program designed specifically for a personalized approach to teaching and learning.
+During the program, you student teach in a personalized middle or high school classroom while also completing credentialing coursework leading to a California Single Subject Preliminary Teaching Credential.

-As a Resident, you work with your Cooperating Teacher to engage students in deeper learning projects, empower them as self-directed learners, help students develop the habits and skills that lead to success, and nurture them to build a strong sense of community.
+As a Resident, you spend four days a week with your Cooperating Teacher engaging students in deeper learning projects, empowering them as self-directed learners, helping students develop the habits and skills that lead to success, and nurturing them to build a strong sense of community.

-Your learning experiences and coursework mirror Summit’s personalized learning approach for students; you engage in a project-based curriculum that is competency-based, self-directed, and student-centered.
-Over the course of the year, you will be an apprentice, gradually increasing your level of responsibility in the classroom from observation to independently teaching one class section for the second semester.
+You spend one day a week in learning experiences and coursework mirroring Summit’s personalized learning approach for students; you engage in a project-based curriculum that is competency-based, self-directed, and student-centered.
+Over the course of the year, you are an apprentice, gradually increasing your level of responsibility in the classroom from observation to independently teaching one class section for the second semester.

-Throughout the year, you engage in critical conversations about diversity, equity, and inclusion.
-By the end of the program, you will be prepared to teach a Summit Learning classroom where you will impact students’ lives.
+Throughout the year, you collaborate with a diverse cohort of future teachers and engage in critical conversations about diversity, equity, and inclusion.
+By the end of the program, you will be prepared to teach in a personalized learning classroom where you will impact students’ lives.

 - Believe that all students can be successful